|

 buildings, small fishermen's cottages and twisting narrow

-temperate in Europe - rarely too hot in summer, or too cold in
+equitable in Europe - rarely too hot in summer, or too cold in

 winter.